gleitz/howdoi/docs/development_env.md

 - To see how to set up the development for Windows, see [here](http://gleitz.github.io/howdoi/windows-contributing/).

-- Setup and activate a virtual environment
+- Set up and activate a virtual environment:

   ```
   $ python3 -m venv .venv
   $ source .venv/bin/activate
   ```

-- Install all the required packages
+- Install all the required packages:

   ```
   $ pip install -r requirements.txt
   ```

-- Run howdoi

 - Running from command line :